galunni/RegExReference/reference_modifiers.md

 # output: not following
 ```

-In the example above \G forces the second regex to start matching just at the end of the first regex.
+In the example above \G forces the second regex to start matching just at the end of the first regex.</br>
 g modifier necessary for this to work.

 ---